hbarton2/cscd350-f24-TeamNull/README.md

 ### 1. Obtain the Program File
 Download the package https://github.com/hbarton2/cscd350-f24-TeamNull.git

-### Steps to Open Terminal and Run `umleditor.jar`
+### Steps to Open Terminal and Run `umleditor-2.0-shaded.jar`
+#### NOTE: CLI must be ran in Linux terminal for access to all features.

-2. **Locate `umleditor.jar`**:
+2. **Locate `umleditor-2.0-shaded.jar`**:
-    - Navigate to the directory where `umleditor.jar` is located using your file explorer.
+    - Navigate to the directory where `umleditor-2.0-shaded.jar` is located using your file explorer.

 3. **Open Terminal/Command Prompt**:
     - **On Windows**:
         - Right-click inside the folder (not on the file) and select `Open in Terminal` or `Open PowerShell window here`.
     - **On macOS**:
         - Open Terminal, then type `cd` followed by a space.
-        - Drag and drop the folder containing `umleditor.jar` into the Terminal window.
+        - Drag and drop the folder containing `umleditor-2.0-shaded.jar` into the Terminal window.
         - Press `Enter` to navigate to the folder.
     - **On Linux**:
         - Open Terminal, then type `cd` followed by a space.
-        - Drag and drop the folder containing `umleditor.jar` into the Terminal window.
+        - Drag and drop the folder containing `umleditor-2.0-shaded.jar` into the Terminal window.
         - Press `Enter` to navigate to the folder.

 4. **Run the JAR File**:
     - Type the following command in the terminal:
       ```bash
-      java -jar umleditor.jar
+      java -jar umleditor-2.0-shaded.jar
       ```
     - Press `Enter` to execute the command.